cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 # Looking to the future

-The point of this post isn't to say that Mere has already implemented this standard and is ready for CDS hook-based plugins today but to lay the groundwork and discuss how the CDS hook standard may need to be updated to handle the use cases of PHRs.
+The point of this post isn't to say that Mere has already implemented this standard and is ready for CDS hook-based plugins today but to lay the groundwork and discuss how the CDS hook standard may need to be updated to handle PHR use cases.
 This following paragraphs might only make sense if you've already read the [HL7 Clinical Decision Support (CDS) hooks standard](https://cds-hooks.org/).

 The great thing about building off a current standard like CDS hooks is that CDS hooks built for one PHR could be used for any PHR!